Information

 approval by at least one other approved signatory.

-power for entering into and agreeing all contracts on behalf of the
+d.
+The Management Committee are jointly responsible and has the sole power for entering into and agreeing all contracts on behalf of the Club.

 e.
-The Club's financial year will end on an annual date decided by the
+The Club's financial year will end on an annual date decided by the Management Committee.

 17. Conflicts of Interests